 #2 LeanBean – Female Fat Burner

-LeanBean is a fat burner and appetite suppressant intent for women.
+LeanBean is a fat loss supplement and appetite suppressant intended for women.

 In truth though, there is not many reasons why men cannot use it – the pink packaging maybe a deal killer for a majority of men though.